 Degree requirements for the M.S. and Ph.D. programs follow those established for the Graduate School of Biomedical Sciences (GSBS) as outlined in the UNTHSC Catalog.
-Program specific guidance is provided below to assist you in navigating through the Program in Genetics.
+Discipline specific guidance is provided below to assist you in navigating through the requirements.

 Student Advisory Committee

-Following admission into the Genetics Program, the student should consult with their mentor and the Graduate Advisor on the selection of their Advisory Committee members.
+Following transfer into the Genetics discipline, the student should consult with their mentor and the Graduate Advisor on the selection of their Advisory Committee members.
 Doctoral students typically have four members on their committee in addition to a GSBS-assigned University Member.
 Masters students typically have three faculty members in addition to a GSBS-assigned University Member on their Advisory Committee.
 Committee members should be selected, in consultation with the mentor, that can best provide constructive input to the student’s research and career goals.
 For either MS or PhD students, additional committee members adding specific expertise to the student’s training may be added with a temporary GSBS appointment to the student committee.
 The committee guides the student in selecting course work appropriate for the degree program, defines research goals, monitors research progress, approves the research proposal, and provides scientific guidance.
 Before the completion of the second semester of study, a degree plan listing all courses should be completed by the student, approved by the student’s Advisory Committee, Graduate Program Advisor, and Dean.
 Each student is required to meet with his/her advisory committee at least once per academic year.
-This meeting is typically held in the Summer semester in conjunction with the student’s enrollment in Scientific Communications Competencies (BMSC 6100).
+This meeting is typically held in the Summer semester.

 Advancement to Doctoral Candidacy

 Doctoral students must complete the following two-part process to be advanced to candidacy.
-First, a program-based qualifying examination, designed and administered by the Program’s graduate faculty, must be successfully completed.
+First, a qualifying examination, designed and administered by the student’s Advisory Committee must be successfully completed.
 Second, the student must submit and defend their research proposal to their advisory committee.
-When successfully completed, the student is advanced to candidacy and must enroll in Doctoral Dissertation (BMSC 6395) in the first long semester immediately following approval of the research proposal and maintain continuous enrollment in this course until dissertation is defended and approved.
+When successfully completed, the student is advanced to candidacy and may enroll in Doctoral Dissertation (BMSC 6395) in the first long semester immediately following approval of the research proposal and maintain continuous enrollment in this course until dissertation is defended and approved.
 Following advancement to candidacy doctoral student’s course load is reduced to 9 Semester Credit Hours (SCH).

-The qualifying examination within the Program in Genetics must be successfully completed prior to completing 42 SCH of coursework.
-The qualifying examination ensures that a doctoral student has sufficient mastery of fundamental principles in the biomedical sciences and genetics to be successful as a Ph.D. candidate and subsequently, as an independent researcher.
-Topics included in the oral qualifying examination consist of fundamental understanding of biomedical sciences, genetics, experimental design, statistics and research techniques based on relevant GSBS core courses and the Program in Genetics advanced courses.
-The student is permitted two attempts to pass the qualifying examination.
-Failure to pass the qualifying examination after two attempts will result in dismissal from the PhD program.
+The qualifying examination within the Genetics Discipline must be successfully completed by the end of Summer of Year 1 or Fall of Year 2.
+The qualifying examination ensures that a doctoral student has sufficient mastery of fundamental principles in the biomedical sciences to be successful as a Ph.D. candidate and subsequently, as an independent researcher.
+Topics included in the oral qualifying examination consist of fundamental understanding of biomedical sciences, genetics, experimental design, statistics and research techniques based on relevant GSBS core courses and the Genetics discipline advanced courses

-The qualifying exam will consist of an oral exam administered by the The GSBS-appointed University Member to the student’s advisory committee must be in attendance for the oral examination.
-The student’s mentor does not serve on the testing committee or the oral qualifying examination.
-Students are provided the general categories of topics to expect on the exam from their advisory committee.
-The Graduate Advisor will serve as the examination coordinator and aid the student in scheduling the examination.
+The qualifying exam will consist of an oral exam administered by the student’s advisory committee.
+The University Member appointed to the student’s advisory committee must be in attendance for the oral examination.
+The student’s mentor does not serve on the testing committee nor attend the oral qualifying examination.
+Students will meet with each of their committee members and will be provided the general categories of topics to expect on the exam from each of their examination committee members.
+The Graduate Advisor will serve as the examination coordinator and aid the student in scheduling the examination, as well as assigning a committee member to act as chair of the examination committee.
+In the rare event that the examination committee does not contain any Genetics faculty, the Graduate Advisor (or designee) will serve on the committee to address Genetics competencies.
 The oral examination typically is scheduled for a two-hour period.
 The qualifying examination will be graded on a Pass/Fail basis, following the Scoring Rubric implemented by the GSBS.
-Following completion of the oral qualifying examination the Graduate Program Advisor will submit the signed Oral Qualifying Examination Notice to the Graduate School of Biomedical Sciences Office of Admission and Services (GSBS OAS).
+Following completion of the oral qualifying examination the Graduate Advisor will submit the signed Oral Qualifying Examination Notice to the Graduate School of Biomedical Sciences Office of Admission and Services (GSBS OAS).

-Please refer to the GSBS requirements and Genetics Program Handbook 2017-2018 for additional information and meet with the Graduate Program Advisor for guidance on submission deadlines for documents and establishing committee meetings.
+Please refer to the GSBS requirements and Genetics Handbook (2018-2019) for additional information and meet with the Graduate Advisor for guidance on submission deadlines for documents and establishing committee meetings.